As a temporary service, we now offer the option of video conference consults in lieu of in person meetings.|More Info

 An important benefit of a comprehensive estate plan is that it could reduce family conflict after your passing.
 Emotions can be high after the loss of a family member, and these conflicts could be amplified when there are disputes over inheritance.

 An appropriate estate plan could reduce family conflict following your passing.
 By putting a plan in place for all of your assets, there will be fewer issues that could result in conflicts in the future.
 A poorly-designed estate plan could leave many of your assets in limbo.
 In a worst-case scenario, your plan could list multiple beneficiaries for the same asset.
-Let our firm help you avoid these major estate planning errors.
+Let our firm help you avoid these major errors.

 You Want to Protect Your Blended Family in Kona